Before Sunrise

-Before Sunrise is a 1995 romantic drama film directed by Richard Linklater and co-written by Linklater and Kim Krizan.
-The first installment in the Before trilogy, it follows Jesse (Ethan Hawke) and Céline (Julie Delpy) as they meet on a Eurail train and disembark in Vienna to spend the night together.
+Before Sunrise is a 1995 romantic drama film directed by Richard Linklater and co-written by Linklater and Kim Krizan, and is the first installment in the Before trilogy.
+In the film, Jesse (Ethan Hawke) and Céline (Julie Delpy) meet on a train and disembark in Vienna to spend the night together.

-Inspired by personal experiences, Linklater collaborated with Krizan, who previously appeared in his films Slacker (1991) and Dazed and Confused (1993), to develop the screenplay.
-Casting was extensive; it took nine months for Hawke and Delpy to be cast with principal photography taking place entirely in Vienna.

-The plot is considered minimalistic, consisting mostly of monologues and casual conversation with extended dialogue as the characters navigate Vienna.
-Their contrasting ideas and perspectives on life and love are detailed, with Jesse a romantic disguised as a cynic, and Céline seemingly a romantic.
-Before Sunrise also explores time, death, and self-discovery.
+Inspired by personal experiences, Linklater collaborated with Krizan, who previously appeared in his films Slacker (1991) and Dazed and Confused (1993), to develop the film's screenplay.
+Casting was extensive; it took nine months for Hawke and Delpy to be cast.
+Principal photography took place in Vienna.
+The plot is considered minimalistic, consisting mostly of monologues and extended dialogue between the characters.
+The film explores themes and differing perspectives on life, love, time, death, self-discovery, and postmodern romance.

-Before Sunrise premiered at the Sundance Film Festival on January 19, 1995, and was theatrically released eight days later.
-It grossed $22.5 million against a $2.5 million budget and received critical acclaim, particularly for its exploration of postmodern romance, the screenplay, Linklater's direction, and acting performances.
-Before Sunrise also received a rating of 100% on Rotten Tomatoes, and appeared on many critics' lists of the greatest films of the year.
-A sequel, Before Sunset, was released in 2004, and a third film, Before Midnight, was released in 2013.
+Before Sunrise premiered at the Sundance Film Festival on January 19, 1995, and was theatrically released in the United States eight days later.
+It grossed $22.5 million and received critical acclaim, particularly for its screenplay, Linklater's direction, and acting performances.
+Before Sunrise appeared on many critics' lists of the greatest films of the year.
+Retrospectively, the film received a rating of 100% on Rotten Tomatoes.
+The sequel Before Sunset was released in 2004, and Before Midnight, the third film, was released in 2013.